ekm507/mahdiO/README.md

 finally we should save generated audio wave into a .wav (wave) file. when done, it's done!

 ## TODO

-1. create a plain function for simply saving audio as wav files.
-2. add key pressure function support for instruments.
+1. different tracks in midi file, each have their own instrument. add a support for this

+2. get timing info from midi file

+3. write better instruments.